ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 ## What Is Functional Programming?

-At its core, and from its origin, around 1985, OCaml is a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) language.
+At its core, and from its debut around 1985, OCaml is a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) language.
 For instance, here is what was written about Caml, the ancestor of OCaml: